100 Most Valuable Vinyl Records Ever Sold (And What Yours Might Be Worth)

 For this list, we focused on records that consistently sell for strong prices across multiple verified sales — not one-off auctions or hype-driven spikes that can distort real-world value.
 Real collectability shows up in smaller private pressings, local soul labels, or the rare sealed copy that somehow survived untouched.
 We’ve seen $5 LPs jump to $100 because of a factory seal, and we’ve seen “rare” titles turn out to be dollar-bin staples.

 Below is a practical list of the 100 most valuable vinyl records ever sold, drawn from verified auction data and decades of real-world buying.
-Use it as inspiration — not a price guide — and if you think you have one, call or text us today before you list it online.
+Use this list as inspiration — not a price guide.
+Most sellers don’t have records like these, but many collections include one or two surprising standouts that are worth a closer look.

 Rare Rolling Stones 45 picture sleeve